Veering triangulations and the Thurston norm: homology to isotopy: The bigon property and efficient bigon property

-We now explain how to perform a flat isotopy resulting in a situation where $S^\flat$ has an inefficient $\flat$-disk $\delta_1$ with a kink $\kappa_1$ such that $\shad(\kappa_1)$ contains a tip of $\tet_1$.
-Shrink $\delta$ by tetrahedron moves until the first time that either $\delta$ or a $\flat$-disk contained in $\delta$ has an innermost size 1 cusp at $t$.
-Then as in the innermost case above, after performing a tetrahedron move on this cusp there is an inefficient $\flat$-disk with a kink $\kappa_1$, such that the tip of $\tet_1$ is the lowermost flat triangle in its shadow.
-We can now iterate this process.
-Since some $\tet_i$ is eventually hinge, the lemma is proved by \Cref{lem_shadow}. \end{proof}
+We shrink $\delta_0$ by tetrahedron moves until the first time that either $\delta_0$ or a $\flat$-disk contained in $\delta_0$ has an free size 1 cusp at $t_0$.
+Then as in the innermost case above, after performing a tetrahedron move on this cusp we have produced an inefficient $\flat$-disk $\delta_1$ with a kink $\kappa_1$.
+As before we may assume that $\shad(\kappa_1)$ contains no hinge flat triangles and that the flat triangle immediately below $\shad(\kappa_1)$ is non-hinge.
+We again define $t_1$ to be the lowest flat triangle in $\shad(\kappa_1)$.
+We now iterate this process.
+As before, since branch lines always pass through hinge tetrahedra we eventually reach an inefficient $\delta_i$ with $\shad(\kappa_i)$ containing a hinge flat triangle, at which point we are finally done. \end{proof}